 0 Comments

+Public speaking is an important sub-set of verbal communication skills.
+But many people I come across, tell me they actively avoid public speaking.
+There is a great story about a child with a fear of public speaking in season five of Rita – a popular Danish Netflix show.
+It features the kind, quirky, socially awkward headmistress Hjørdis who is also one of the school’s two teachers.
 Is a Fear of Public Speaking Affecting Your Career?
-Why you need to act and what you can do.27/7/2020 A few months ago, I had a phone call from a young woman who needed help.
+Why You Need to Act and What You Can Do.27/7/2020 A few months ago, I had a phone call from a young woman who needed help.
 Anna (not her real name) was a marketing graduate who had landed a great first job in the grocery sector.
 But she was suffering from anxiety because she was required to present to a corporate audience of more than one hundred people.
 The audience included members of the senior leadership team.

 She explained to me that she had had a bad experience of public speaking at college.
 And it still haunted her.
 Apart from that one experience, she had done very little presenting.
 I discovered she would be presenting with two other more experienced people.
 I suggested that she tell them that she was nervous so that they could provide her with some support.
 But she couldn't do this, she told me, because everyone expected her to be excited about this "opportunity".
 Instead, she was full of dread!
 Her story sounded familiar.
 Many years ago, I graduated with good grades but limited public speaking skills.
 Eventually, in my forties, I joined Toastmasters.
 But that was after twenty years of intermittent anxiety and avoiding public speaking at times.
-How to act on your New Year’s resolution to improve your public speaking – and three traps to avoid14/1/2020 Have you made a New Year’s resolution to ‘do something’ about your fear of public speaking?
+Have you made a New Year’s resolution to ‘do something’ about your fear of public speaking?
 That’s fantastic!
 You won’t regret it.
 Read this article to find out how to keep this resolution!

 Susan Cain, author and celebrated TED talk presenter, once had a crippling fear of public speaking.
 Her TED talk, The Power of Introverts, has more than 25 million views and is one of my all-time favourites.

 I am also a big fan of Tim Ferris, and so when he interviewed Susan Cain in this podcast, I had to listen.
 The first 40 minutes is about her fear of public speaking.
 Her experience closely mirrors my own and that of many of my clients.
-Her main points are:
+Her main points she makes in the podcast are:

 While researching this topic, I came across a comment in an online forum.